Terms & Conditions

 2. PRICE POLICY

 We reserve the right to vary the price of unsold arrangements and to correct any errors of which we become aware at any time.
 Please check the up to date price when booking.
 You will be advised of the applicable price before your booking is confirmed.
+Fluctuations in currency exchange rates may result in changes being made to the price of any unpaid balances of your booking.

 We believe that it is essential to take out comprehensive travel insurance when you go on holiday and we strongly recommend that to do so is in your interests and those of your family.